 Chapter 134 is divided into Parts A (Certification of Groundwater Professionals), B (Certification of UST compliance Inspectors), and C (Licensing of UST Professionals) to aid the reader in finding these specific sections.

+What does State Program Approval (SPA) mean?
 Federal law allows the EPA to approve state programs to operate in place of the federal requirements if those state programs have standards that are no less stringent than the federal requirements and provide adequate enforcement of compliance with those standards.
 Iowa has delegated authority to oversee UST regulations in Iowa through EPA's State Program Approval (SPA) process.
 But because EPA adopted new rules for USTs in 2015, Iowa must also adopt equivalent regulations, as well as reapply for SPA in order to maintain oversight authority.
-States were given three years to complete the reapplication process (due by October 2018).
-Iowa’s existing UST rules are in effect until the proposed state rule changes are adopted, or if EPA formally withdraws Iowa’s existing SPA.
+Iowa is in the process of reapplying for SPA.